N3rdL0rd/ababa/source/content/List of Modifiers.md

 - Capable of: LQP
 	- Followed by a verb.
 Specifies the the modified noun is capable of verb
 - The action of: WB
 	- Can only modify verbs.
 Modified verb becomes treated as a noun meaning "The action of doing this verb."
+If the subject is not specified, it is assumed to be the speaker.
 For example:
-		- BDQ H (WB)BE
-		    - I want to do the action of eating
+		- (K)BDQ A (WB)PAC H:
+			- I wish you were not stupid(Subject specified)
+		- K)BDQ A (WB)PAC:
+			- I wish I was not stupid(Subject not specified)